EDUCATOR RESOURCE: GLOSSARY

 An award given by Yad Vashem in the name of the State of Israel to non-Jews who risked their lives, or in the case of diplomats, their careers, to help Jews during the Holocaust.

 The Roma communities live predominantly in Eastern Europe and their origin is traced to India.
 They lived in Europe since the fifteenth century, and shared a common language, culture, and until the twentieth century, a wandering way of life.
-The Roma were one of the groups persecuted by the Nazis, and it is estimated that between 90,000-150,000 Roma were murdered throughout Europe.
+The Roma were one of the groups persecuted by the Nazis, and it is estimated that 200,000 or more Roma people were murdered throughout Europe.

 To blame an individual or group for something based on that person or group's identity when, in reality, the person or group is not responsible.
 Prejudicial thinking and discriminatory acts can lead to scapegoating.
 The individual or group blamed is the "scapegoat."